betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness.md

 still do an effective job of *cleaning* the surfaces.

 Take care to check with your local organization's health or custodial staff regarding cleaning solutions and supplies.
-They may have specific rules you need to follow.
+They may have specific products to use and rules you need to follow.

 While it is difficult to find definitive guidance on the types of cleaners<sup>[23],[24],[25]</sup> to use on sensitive electronics, a number of sources indicate a solution of 70% isopropyl